 Icons are painted as windows into Heaven, and therefore strive to portray the Heavenly and irrational events, rather than predictable reality.
-Women Iconographers like myself might find it exhilarating to depict examples of remarkable characters from the bible and the events they participated in.
+Women Iconographers like myself might find it exhilarating to represent females from the bible and the events they participated in.
 They are people who love: heroes of the faith who are remembered and whose earthly lives are.

 Therefore it is natural that, depicting them in a stylized “spiritual” way helps with meditation.
 Icon images are considered to be instructive and stimulate contemplation of the event.

 Mary Magdalene, the most devoted of the disciples, visited the tomb where Jesus’ body had been laid.
 She sees the stone rolled away and the body gone.
 Shocked, she runs to get Peter and John to see this.
 No one can explain what has happened.
 Peter and John, not knowing what to do, leave Mary alone at the sepulcher.
 Grief-stricken, she turns away from the tomb to see a man.
 She thinks he is the gardener…he calls to her, “Mary.”